 And because of this, many now try to use digital currency to squirrel away money and conceal it from spouses during the divorce process.

-Users have numbered identities associated with bitcoin wallets.
-It may take some digging, and a particular set of skills, but it is possible to track and identify users.
+Users have numbered identities associated with Bitcoin wallets.
+It may take some digging and a particular set of skills, but it is possible to track and identify users.
 It’s simply not as common, and not as many people have that talent.
 You may have to employ a forensic specialist, but it’s possible to hunt down the owner.

-There’s also the fact that, if there’s a substantial sum in bitcoin, both parties probably know it exists.
+There’s also the fact that, if there’s a substantial sum in Bitcoin, both parties probably know it exists.
 Even if your spouse tries to move it around, you know it’s on the table, or that it should be.
 And if it’s not, you know to root around and look for it.

-Risks of Hiding Bitcoin in Divorce
+Risks of Hiding Bitcoin

 If you lied under oath, why would a judge believe later testimony about the inability to pay child support or spousal support?
 Or when you testify in a custody hearing?
 It can come back to haunt you down the road.

 The more often it pops up, the more divorce lawyers and judges know to look for it.
 The more common it is, the harder it becomes to conceal, and the probability of the plan backfiring increases.

-Like hiding other assets, trying to conceal a bitcoin stash isn’t worth the risk and potential consequences.
-If you’re that concerned about your bitcoin wallet, it’s possible to protect it with a prenuptial agreement or similar contract.
+Like hiding other assets, trying to conceal a Bitcoin stash isn’t worth the risk and potential consequences.
+If you’re that concerned about your Bitcoin wallet, it’s possible to protect it with a prenuptial agreement or similar contract.

 But as it becomes increasingly prevalent, it’s something the legal profession has had to adapt to.
-And as other cryptocurrencies develop—many new ones keep users much more anonymous—it’s only just getting started.
+And as other crypto-currencies develop—many new ones keep users much more anonymous—it’s only just getting started.